 This site is an evolving labor of love.
 During the summer of 2014, I became interested in the fact that numerous herds of wild horses still roam remote ranges throughout Utah.
 This interest quickly grew into an impassioned ambition (some might call it an obsession, but what do they know?) to visit every designated herd area, and photograph at least one of the horses roaming each of these locations.

-My wild horse adventures have already taken me to amazing locations hidden away in little-known and less-visited regions of this vast and beautiful state; locations I never would have visited under any other circumstances.
+My wild horse adventures have taken me to amazing locations hidden away in little-known and less-visited regions of this vast and beautiful state; locations I never would have visited under any other circumstances.
 I have often found myself rolling along trails that may not have seen another traveler in months -- if not years -- with no sign of another human being for miles in every direction.
-Already, I have found stunning mountain ranges, breathtakingly pristine valleys, precious little canyons, surprising desert oases and, of course, those magnificent mustangs.
-I have logged more new sights and inspiring experiences in the ten months leading up to the creation of this web site than I had in ten preceding years -- and I have barely begun!
+I have found stunning mountain ranges, breathtakingly pristine valleys, precious little canyons, surprising desert oases and, of course, those magnificent mustangs.
+I logged more new sights and inspiring experiences in the ten months leading up to the creation of this web site than I had in ten preceding years, and the surprises just keep coming.

 The purpose of this site is to share these experiences, and provide genuinely helpful information for others wishing to embark upon similar adventures of their own.
 Of course, pointing you to specific places where I happened to sight wild horses on a particular date and time does not guarantee that these nomadic animals appear every day at the same location --note that even the phrase "almost guaranteed" (see the Onaqui Area) does not mean absolutely guaranteed.
 Still, the information provided here should increase your odds for finding mustangs -- but most importantly, it will help you plan a safe journey into and back out of these often vast and remote areas.
 I also hope this site inspires you to learn more about these beautiful animals, as well as their under-appreciated and often threatened habitats.